Mukilteo, Washington: Media

 Mukilteo's public library is operated by the inter-county Sno-Isle Libraries system and is located in Harbour Pointe.
 It was opened on July 27, 1998, after the city's voters approved an annexation into the library system with a $2.8 million bond in 1996.
-The city's original library opened on October 19, 1963, replacing an earlier bookmobile that was run by one of Sno-Isle's predecessors until Mukilteo was incorporated.
+Mukilteo's original library opened on October 19, 1963, replacing an earlier bookmobile that was run by one of Sno-Isle's predecessors until the city was incorporated.
 It closed on December 31, 1994, due to budget cuts and the defeat of a city levy to fund its operations.
 Prior to its formal annexation into the Sno-Isle system in 1996, Mukilteo had also considered contracting with a private library operator or joining the Everett Public Library system.

 The city's main newspaper is the Mukilteo Beacon, a weekly publication first issued on July 22, 1992; it has sister papers in Edmonds and Mill Creek.
 Mukilteo is also covered by The Everett Herald and The Seattle Times, the region's daily newspapers.